 We May Be Unable to Renew Leases or Relet Apartment Units as Leases Expire, or the Terms of Renewals or New Leases May Be Less Favorable Than Current Leases.
 When our residents decide to leave our apartments, whether because their leases are not renewed or they leave prior to their lease expiration date, we may not be able to relet their apartment units.
-Even if leases are renewed or we can relet the apartment units, the terms of renewal or reletting may be less favorable than current lease terms.
+Even if leases are renewed or we can relet the apartment units, the terms of renewal or reletting may be less favorable to us than current lease terms.
 Furthermore, because the majority of our apartment leases have initial terms of 12 months or less, our rental revenues are impacted by declines in market rents more quickly than if our leases were for longer terms.
 If we are unable to promptly renew the leases or relet the apartment units, or if the rental rates upon renewal or reletting are lower than expected rates, then our results of operations and financial condition may be adversely affected.
 If residents do not experience increases in their income or if they experience decreases in their income or job losses, we may be unable to increase or maintain rent and/or delinquencies may increase.

 We Face Certain Risks Related to Our Retail and Commercial Space.
 Certain of our properties include retail or commercial space that we lease to third parties.
-The long-term nature of our retail and commercial leases (generally five to ten years with market-based or fixed-price renewal options) and the characteristics of many of our tenants (generally small and/or local businesses) may subject us to certain risks.
+The long-term nature of our retail and commercial leases (generally five to ten years with market-based or fixed-price renewal options) and the characteristics of many of our tenants (generally small (small and/or local businesses) may subject us to certain risks.
 The longer-term leases could result in below market lease rates over time, particularly in an inflationary environment.
 We may require guarantees and other credit support which may prove to be inadequate or uncollectable, and the failure rate of small and/or local businesses may be higher than average.
 We may not be able to lease new space for rents that are consistent with our projections or for market rates.
-Also, when leases for our retail or commercial space terminate either at the end of the lease or because a tenant leaves early, the space may not be relet or the terms of reletting, including the cost of allowances and concessions to tenants, may be less favorable than the prior lease terms or we may incur additional expenses related to modifications of the spaces in order to satisfy new tenants.
+Also, when leases for our retail or commercial space terminate either at the end of the lease or because a tenant leaves early, the space may take longer than expected to relet, may not be relet or the terms of reletting, including the cost of allowances and concessions to tenants, may be less favorable than the prior lease terms, or we may incur additional expenses related to modifications of the spaces in order to satisfy new tenants.
 Our properties compete with other properties with retail or commercial space.
 The presence of competitive alternatives may adversely affect our ability to lease space and the level of rents we can obtain.
-Our retail or commercial tenants have experienced in the past, and may experience in the future, financial distress or bankruptcy, or may fail to comply with their contractual obligations, seek concessions in order to continue operations, or cease their operations, which could adversely impact our results of operations and financial condition.
+Our retail or commercial tenants have experienced in the past, and may experience in the future, financial distress or bankruptcy, or may fail to comply with their contractual obligations, and may seek concessions in order to continue operations or cease their operations, all of which have happened in the past and may occur again in the future, which could adversely impact our results of operations and financial condition.